 2) Best Swimming Spot for Older Children

-Our teenagers love to swim in the area of the lake closest to our holiday home in Staža Fuzina.
+Our teenagers love to swim in the area of the lake closest to our holiday home, Escape to Bohinj Holiday House, in Staža Fuzina.
 It’s only a 10-minute walk from the house, making it quick to get to whenever you fancy a dip.
 In the summer months there is a floating platform in the water which is perfect for jumping and diving.
 The platform is far enough out that you can dive safely – the lake gets deep quickly here.

 It is a lovely spot for watching the world go by – admire the paragliders soaring overhead, kids playing in the water, paddleboarders gliding past.
 Or maybe fall in, but with a smile.